Ecosystem Explainer: Rosie's Partnership Model

 9. Pricing Model

-1. Bring-Your-Own-AI-Provider - Pay for platform access only
+- Bring-Your-Own-AI-Provider β Pay for platform access only.

 10. Conclusion

 Volunteers need incentives to stay engaged in long-game ecosystems.
 So let's focus on the short game, make the Ecosystem Journey the Product, and incentivize members to contribute so they too can prosper along the way, leading to a future of shared prosperity and growth.
-Through Rosie's revenue-sharing model, the ecosystem cooperative generates sustainable income from both AI Assistant usage and IPR licensing fees, creating a truly self-sustaining ecosystem.
+Through Rosie's revenue-sharing model β a share of member seat-fee revenue plus IPR revenue on the ecosystem's own published content β the cooperative generates sustainable income, creating a truly self-sustaining ecosystem.

 Next Step: Let's chat.
 Schedule a short call to learn how we can get started, now!